Health Equity Impact Assessment for ICU

 Highlights of the new ICU

 The decision to reduce the number of beds from 11 to 9 was based upon utilization data.
-Between 2018 and July 2023, the average daily census ranged from a low of 3.98 to a high of 6.14 during the COVID pandemic.
+Between 2018, the average daily census ranged from a low of 3.98 to a high of 6.14 during the COVID pandemic.
 During peak surges, there was only one day in each of 2020 and 2021 that the census exceeded the proposed 9 beds.